christianengineer/christianengineer.github.io/_posts/2023-12-03-customer-lifetime-value-prediction-using-lifetimes-python-estimating-customer-value.md

 ---
-title: Customer Lifetime Value Prediction using Lifetimes (Python) Estimating customer value
 date: 2023-12-03
+description: We will be using Lifetimes library in Python for its robust tools for CLV prediction, including customer lifetime modeling and accurate estimation algorithms.
+layout: article
 permalink: posts/customer-lifetime-value-prediction-using-lifetimes-python-estimating-customer-value
-layout: article
+title: Inadequate CLV Prediction, Lifetimes Python for Accurate Estimation
 ---

 ## Objectives